 Grant program for high need students; awards determined by federal government and adjusted for students based on their enrollment status.
-For more information about the Pell Grant, please click HERE
+For more information about the Pell Grant, please click HERE.
+Effective on July 1, 2012, you can receive no more than 12 semesters or the equivalent.
+For more information, please click HERE.

 Supplemental Educational Opportunity Grant (SEOG)